What is it?

 An amputation is the surgical removal of a part of the body, such as a whole limb or a portion of it, when other procedures have failed or are not possible due to your general state of health.

 In modern medicine, amputations are a last resort measure to be used when other treatments are not successful.
-It is not to be confused with disarticulation (resection of muscles and ligaments) or with congenital amputation, which causes a limb not to develop during gestation due to a genetic anomaly.

 Why is it done?